quilicicf/Gut/README.md

-cr # Opens the interactive select with all repositories listed cr gu # Opens the interactive select with all repositories that match /gu/ listed cr gut # Switches to Gut immediately if its the only repository that matches cr sdpoigezovntr # Fails miserably because no repository matches this
+cr # Opens the interactive select with all repositories listed cr gu # Opens the interactive select with all repositories that match /gu/ listed cr gut # Switches to Gut immediately if its the only repository that matches cr noExisto # Fails miserably because no repository matches this
 ```

 <!-- START CLI DOC -->